 - Names, positions and functions of all hospital staff involved in your care

-- The right to refuse participation in research
+- The right to accept or refuse participation in research